 - Check the connection to the pressure sensor.
 Peel off the plastic bottom and take a look at the navigation to mainboard connections.
 Remove the three connection points and remove the navigation board.
 Next, check the pressure sensor (it’s the black square with a bit of foam visible on the top) on the top side of the board.
 This may not be stuck on correctly.
 Peel it off and stick the black pressure sensor to the board.

 Remember, if your AR Drone is in warranty, then you should contact the Parrot AR support team to have this problem fixed.
 Or contact the shop where you purchased your Parrot AR 2.0.
-Generally opening your device while it is in warranty will void the warranty.
+Generally opening your drone while it is in warranty will void the warranty.